rust-lang/reference/src/types/impl-trait.md

 }
 ```

-However, this has some overhead: the `Box<T>` means that there's a heap allocation here, and this will use dynamic dispatch.
+This has some drawbacks: constructing `Box<T>` involves a heap allocation, and the `dyn Trait` will use dynamic dispatch on its methods.
-See the `dyn Trait` section for an explanation of this syntax.
-But we only ever return one possible thing here, the `Box<i32>`.
+However, this function only returns one possible type here: the `Box<i32>`.
-This means that we're paying for dynamic dispatch, even though we don't use it!
+This means incurring the costs of dynamic dispatch, even though the return type cannot vary.

 With `impl Trait`, the code above could be written like this: